brenoslivio/SegmentationCellCycles/README.md

 Before the process of segmentation, the input image needs essential adjustments.
 The order used for the project is:

-- Convert to grayscale for proper processing.
-Color is not important here;
+- Convert to grayscale for proper processing;
 - Histogram Equalization for contrast adjustment;
 - Gaussian filtering smoothing image for segmentation;